ericmcbride/wufei/README.md

 If the `--kubeconfig` flag is not passed, then it was use you're current kube context

+## TOO MANY OPEN FILES ERROR
+This error will pop up, depending on the settings on your operating system.
+This is due to security reasons.
+Below is how you would fix this on a Mac.
+#### OS/X
+`ulimit -n 2048`

 ## CPU USAGE WARNING:
 Depending on what cloud provider you are using, and how your kubernetes configs / contexts are set up, you may have to generate a new token on each request.
 That may not sound like a huge